 Read all my travel articles on Goa!

-Things to know about beautiful beaches in Goa
+Things to know before you visit the beautiful beaches in Goa

 These are essential travel tips before you choose a beach in Goa for the next vacation.

-- Beaches in North Goa are the quintessential tourist destination in the state.
+- Beaches in North Goa are the quintessential tourist hotspots.
 I mean the area between Candolim and Baga.
-In fact Baga stretches for long with golden sand and attracts the maximum number of tourists.
+In fact Baga stretches for 2 km with golden sand and attracts the maximum number of tourists during high season.
 These beaches are famous for a reason.
 The market is close by.
 The beach is nice and windy.
 Many big names of hospitality brands are situated close by.
 However it may be a bit tiring to visit these beaches during high season or long weekends and particularly the December holidays.
-I mean, visit Baga or Calangute for a few days and spend rest of the holiday exploring the lesser known gems of Goa if you want to immerse in the vibes of a pristine forlorn beaches.
+Visit Baga or Calangute for a few days and spend rest of the holiday exploring the lesser known gems of Goa if you want to immerse in the vibes of a pristine forlorn beaches.
 My pick woul dbe South Goa for the vibes!

 - Avoid visiting offbeat beaches in Goa during low season or even in the monsoon months (June to September)!
 Many shops and hostels remain shut during this time due to low tourist footfall.
 You may visit on a day tour but return back to a relatively larger neighborhood by night.